apache/druid/docs/api-reference/data-management-api.md

 ### Permanently delete segments with a kill task

-Sends a [Kill task](../ingestion/tasks.md) for a given interval and datasource.
-The interval value is an ISO-8601 string delimited by `_`.
-This endpoint permanently deletes all metadata about `unused` segments and removes them from deep storage.
+Sends a [kill task](../ingestion/tasks.md) for a given interval and datasource.
+The interval value is an ISO 8601 string delimited by `_`.
+This request permanently deletes all metadata for unused segments and removes them from deep storage.

 Note that this endpoint returns an HTTP `200 OK` message code even if the datasource name does not exist.